karma4u101/FoBo/Font-Awesome/README.md

 -------------------------------

 This module is used by the FoBo module to, via [FoBo](https://github.com/karma4u101/FoBo/blob/master/README.md) provide [Font Awesome](http://fortawesome.github.com/Font-Awesome/).

-However the module can be used separatly and the following describes how to set up the module in your project **as a separate module** (without using the [FoBo](https://github.com/karma4u101/FoBo/blob/master/README.md) meta module).
+However the FoBo-Font-Awesome module can be used separatly the only difference from using it from within FoBo is usage of a slightly different package object name in Lift boot.
+The following describes how to set up the module in your project **as a separate module** (without using the [FoBo](https://github.com/karma4u101/FoBo/blob/master/README.md) meta module).
+For setup in FoBo see the FoBo documentation.

-For information on how to use Font-Awesome with the FoBo module see [FoBo](https://github.com/karma4u101/FoBo/blob/master/README.md)
+For more information on how to use Font-Awesome see the [FoBo Demo](http://www.media4u101.se/fobo-lift-template-demo/libo) and [FoBo](https://github.com/karma4u101/FoBo/blob/master/README.md).

 ### Dependancy